Quando in italiano vogliamo esprimere se qualcosa è positivo o negativo, usiamo delle espressioni come

 Instruction: Choose the correct answer

-Instruction: Choose the correct sentence that expresses a positive or negative emotion using the expressions indicated in the grammar theme.
+Instruction: Choose the correct sentence to express a positive or negative emotion.

 Exercise 3: Rewrite the phrases